The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings

-Hence, our goal is to create a transformation which takes a $\tmapp_{yes}$ instance (right side of Fig. \ref{fig:ma_no_and_yes_instance}) to a $\umapp_{yes}$ instance (Fig. \ref{fig:ma_unique_instance}) with constant probability, and a $\tmapp_{no}$ instance to a $\umapp_{no}$ instance (left side of Fig. \ref{fig:ma_no_and_yes_instance}) with probability 1.
-We divide the potential witnesses into 3 groups, by their probability of acceptance:
+We will prove Theorem~\ref{thm:uma_problem_which_is_MA_hard} by showing that $\tmapp \leq_r \umapp$.
+Hence, our goal is to create a transformation that takes a $\tmapp_{yes}$ instance (right panel in Fig. \ref{fig:ma_no_and_yes_instance}) to a $\umapp_{yes}$ instance (Fig. \ref{fig:ma_unique_instance}) with inverse polynomial probability, and a $\tmapp_{no}$ instance to a $\umapp_{no}$ instance (left panel in Fig. \ref{fig:ma_no_and_yes_instance}) with probability 1.
+We divide the potential witnesses into three groups based on their probability of acceptance: